Northern Burgundy E-Bike & Boat

 This bike and boat tour in Northern Burgundy, land of fine art and living, offers you a taste of the Burgundy way of life.
 Burgundy is known throughout the world for its laid-back pace of life, friendliness, and mild climate.

-The cultural experiences, such as visiting the gothic cathedral of Sens, or the cities of art and culture, Auxerre and Joigny, and the biking itself, which alternates between easy stretches along the Yonne River and more challenging uphill sections, will leave you feeling enriched, enlightened and recharged.
+The cultural experiences - such as visiting the gothic cathedral of Sens, or Auxerre and Joigny, the cities of art and culture, and the biking itself, which alternates between easy stretches along the Yonne River and more challenging uphill sections - will leave you feeling enriched, enlightened, and recharged.

-This is an area perfect for cycling featuring a landscape of gently rolling hills, imposing castles, ancient monasteries, serene medieval villages, and above all else, some of the best wines, cheeses, honey, and ciders you have ever tasted!
+This is an area perfect for cycling featuring a landscape of gently rolling hills, imposing castles, ancient monasteries, serene medieval villages, and, above all else, some of the best wines, cheeses, honey, and ciders you have ever tasted!

 Highlights

-- Gothic cathedral of Sens
+- Gothic Cathedral of Sens

 - Auxerre and Joigny, cities of art and culture